Effects of Molecular Composition and Chain Length on the Interfacial and Thermodynamic Properties of Cyclic and Linear

 \section{Introduction}

-The potential to tweak the surface properties of materials by using polymers with unique topological structures has always stirred up interest in understanding the mechanisms behind surface segregation.
-This is because topology has been known to strongly influence the structural and dynamic characteristics of polymer systems\cite{A1}.
-It has prompted extensive research into how the repetitive chemical units in polymer chains impact interface diffusion.
-Research about this often inquires about polymer blends composed of chains with identical chemical compositions but varying molecular architectures, such as linear and cyclic forms.
-Nevertheless, a thorough understanding of how molecular weight and chain architecture determine preferential adsorption at interfaces remains limited\cite{A2}.
+Polymer topology strongly influences the structural and dynamic characteristics of polymer systems\cite{A1}.
+This has prompted extensive research into how the repetitive chemical units in polymer chains impact interface diffusion.
+Many studies focus on polymer blends composed of chains with identical chemical compositions but varying molecular architectures, such as linear and cyclic forms.
+However, a thorough understanding of how molecular weight and chain architecture determine preferential adsorption at interfaces remains limited\cite{A2}.

-In the case of linear and cyclic polymer blends, investigations from the self-consistent field (SCF) theory suggest that cyclic polymers will accumulate more at interfaces\cite{A3}, regardless of their molecular weight, but experimental observations have contradicted this theoretical expectation\cite{A4}.
-An electron spectroscopy for chemical analysis (ESCA) was utilized to examine blends of linear and cyclic polystyrene.
-The results revealed that linear chains enrich the surface when cyclic chains are present but at low concentrations\cite{A5}.
-This shows the inconsistency for non-freely Jointed Chain polymer conformations, especially in shorter chains when studied experimentally.
+For linear and cyclic polymer blends, self-consistent field theory predicts that cyclic polymers will accumulate more at interfaces\cite{A3}, regardless of molecular weight, but experimental observations have contradicted this expectation\cite{A4}.
+Electron spectroscopy for chemical analysis (ESCA) on blends of linear and cyclic polystyrene revealed that linear chains enrich the surface when cyclic chains are present at low concentrations\cite{A5}.
+This highlights inconsistencies for non-freely jointed chain polymer conformations, especially in shorter chains.